 ANTH 153.
-Human Origins Science and Mathematics Group 1 course
+Human Origins

 An introduction to physical anthropology and archaeology, showing how biology and culture enable humankind to survive in many different environments.
 Topics discussed include primate behavior, fossil humans, tools and society, and the relationships between biology and human behavior.
 May not be taken pass/fail.